Aider-AI/aider/docs/benchmarks.md

 The OpenAI chat APIs are not deterministic, even at `temperature=0`.
 The same identical request will produce multiple distinct responses, usually on the order of 3-6 different variations.
-This feels like they are load balancing across a number of different instances of the model.
+This feels like they are load balancing across a number of slightly different instances of the model.

 For some exercises, some of this variable responses pass the unit tests and other